gmc-code/PC-algorithms1/docs/matplotlib/matplotlib_intro.rst

 Importing Pyplot
 ------------------

-| Most of the Matplotlib utilities lies under the pyplot submodule, and are usually imported under the plt alias so that the Pyplot package can be referred to as plt.
+| Most of the Matplotlib features are in the pyplot submodule.
+| By convention, it is imported under the plt alias so that the Pyplot package can be referred to as plt.

 .. code-block:: python

     import matplotlib.pyplot as plt